Image Above: The Ovens (Itinerary 7)

 2. Face your fear of heights at Anchors Above Zipline Adventures in French River (near Pictou).
 Next, stop into Uncle Leo’s Brewery in Lyons Brook and buy a growler of Nova Scotia craft beer to take home.
 Before heading back to Halifax, stop into Pictou.
 It is a beautiful spot for a waterfront walk and to grab a bite to eat.
 If you haven’t yet experienced the unique NS culinary wonder that is Pictou County Pizza, you can check that off your list at Acropole Pictou while you’re there.
 If you have kids (or want a really fun history lesson) check out the Museum of Industry in New Glasgow.

 3. Take in the Saturday Morning Market at Creamery Square.
 Next, head down the road and dine in an old fashioned rail car at the Train Station Inn and Restaurant in Tatamagouche.
-After lunch, check out the new digs at Jost.
+Take in a little shopping at the adorable boutiques that dot the main street, ride the Tatamagouche Road Train (by donation), or rent a pedal buggy and ride the trails at Remember Adventures.
+Before heading home, check out the new digs at Jost.
 They renovated in 2014 and the new space and tasting bar is stunning.
 If you’re day tripping later in the year, check to see if their fall Grape Stomp is taking place – it makes for a very fun afternoon.

 4. Hubbards and Chester are SO CLOSE to Halifax, but they feel like a million miles away from the city.
 Take the Saint Margaret’s Bay Road and do some early season beach hopping (there are many).
 Grab brunch at The Trellis, or, if you’re there on a Saturday between May and October, shop the Hubbards Farmers’ Market and walk the extensive trails on site.
 It’s located in a converted barn and filled with mouthwatering foods and local artisan goods.
 If they’re open for the season, explore the Chester VIC, one of the many re-purposed old train stations that also rents kayaks during the summer months, then take in a show at the Chester Playhouse, a 1930’s theatre that now serves as a venue for plays, musicals, and live music performances.